techascent/tech.ml.dataset/docs/walkthrough.md

 -------------------------
 tech.ml.dataset/->dataset
-([dataset {:keys [table-name], :as options}] [dataset]) Create a dataset from either csv/tsv or a sequence of maps.
+([dataset {:keys [table-name], :as options}] [dataset]) Create a dataset from either csv/tsv/xls/xlsx or a sequence of maps.
    *  A `String` or `InputStream` will be interpreted as a file (or gzipped file if it ends with .gz) of tsv or csv data.
-The system will attempt to autodetect if this is csv or tsv and has some engineering put into autodetecting column types all of which can be overridden.
+The system will attempt to autodetect if this is csv or tsv and then engineering around detecting datatypes all of which can be overridden.
    *  A sequence of maps may be passed in in which case the first N maps are scanned in order to derive the column datatypes before the actual columns are created.
   Options: